 For years, people 60 or older and those with multiple health problems weren’t eligible for bone marrow transplants because conventional conditioning regimens were too toxic for them to withstand.
-Now non-myeloablative transplants (also called mini-transplants), which use reduced-dose conditioning regimens, are mild enough for many of these patients.
+Now non-myeloablative transplants (also called reduced-intensity or mini-transplants), which use reduced-dose conditioning regimens, are mild enough for many of these patients.
 Non-myeloablative transplantation was developed by researchers at Fred Hutchinson Cancer Research Center specifically for older and sicker patients.

 Thanks to this option, there is no longer an absolute upper age limit for transplantation.
 Patients in their 60s, 70s, and 80s, as well as younger patients with additional medical conditions, now undergo non-myeloablative transplants at the Fred Hutchinson Transplant Program at Seattle Cancer Care Alliance.
 Some never have to be hospitalized during their transplant process; they complete their conditioning, transplant, and recovery as outpatients.